kebag-logic/pipewire/src/modules/module-avb/doc/INSTALL.md

 *NOTE*:
 This needs to be adjusted each time interface **AVB_INTERFACE** is changed.
-Additionnaly, the compilation step below should be executed once more.
+Additionally, the compilation step below should be executed once more.

 ---